The 3 P’s for Identifying Anxiety

 • Sleep disturbance

-All experiences of anxiety are personal and can be different each time however usually there is a particular way anxiety plays out for a person.
-Anxiety symptoms might be quite subtle in nature or intense and recognising them at the subtle end can be a challenge.
+All experiences of anxiety are personal and can be different each time.
+However, usually there is a particular way it plays out for a person.
+Symptoms might be quite subtle in nature or intense and recognising them at the subtle end can be a challenge.

 So do I have Anxiety?